 At home, I am an avid gardener, landscape designer, and ballroom dancer, kept in constant time management challenge by a family of 6: my husband, daughter and her 3 children, as well as 2 huge dogs, 2 cats and a solitary bunny.

-(Div.
-40, Society for Clnical Neuropsychology; Div.
-41, American Pschology-Law Society); Pennsylvania Psychological Association; American Acadeny of Clinical Neuropsychology (affiliate); listed in the National Health Register of Health Service Providers in Psychology.
+Current memberships include Pennsylvania Psychological Association; American Academy of Clinical Neuropsychology (affiliate); listed in the National Health Register of Health Service Providers in Psychology.